Rivals (album)

-Rivals is the fourth studio album by American nu metal band Coal Chamber.
-It was released on May 19, 2015.
+Rivals is the fourth studio album by American nu metal band Coal Chamber, released on May 19, 2015, through Napalm Records.
+It was the band's first release since Dark Days (2002), and their first with bassist Nadja Peulen.

 Background

-Rivals is Coal Chamber's first release since Dark Days (2002).
-On March 2, 2015, the first single released from the album was "I.O.U.
-Nothing".
-On March 9, 2015, the second single from the album, "Rivals", was released.
+In August 2014, Coal Chamber announced that they had signed to Napalm Records and that they would begin work on a new album.
+The band entered pre-production for Rivals in late September, and began recording the album in October.
+On December 11, 2014, the band announced they had finished recording the album.

 Music

 Described as groove metal and nu metal, Rivals has been compared to all of the previous Coal Chamber albums, being described as most similar to the band's third album Dark Days.
 In a 2015 review of the album, 100% Rock magazine wrote that "Coal Chamber have taken the nu metal styling of the early 2000s and modernized the sound for the current day".
 The album Rivals shows Coal Chamber moving away from their gothic sound.

+Release

+On February 13, 2015, Coal Chamber announced Rivals.
+On March 2, 2015, the first single released from the album was "I.O.U.
+Nothing".
+On March 9, 2015, "Rivals", was released as the album's second single.
+Rivals was released on May 19, 2015.
+The album sold 7,100 copies in its first week of release to debut at number 82 on the Billboard 200 chart.